 Last year, more than 8,000 Denver households faced eviction notices, according to research from the Colorado Center of Law and Policy and the Colorado Coalition for the Homeless.
 It’s a high-stakes process that can leave people without a home, plus an eviction record that will follow them for years.

+Thousands of those people lost their homes — but those who had lawyers had a much better chance of staying put.
 Among cases reviewed in the study, tenants who had legal representation that year avoided eviction 78.6 percent of the time.
-(Although even the eviction filing is public and can be detrimental to future housing.)
-That’s the good news.

-For the vast majority of the tenants who didn’t have legal representation, the outcomes were quite different from those who did.
+And for the tenants who didn’t have legal representation, the outcomes were quite different.
 Without representation, 43 percent of tenants in DHA were evicted and 68 percent of people in the sample of private housing cases also lost their homes.

 For better tenant outcomes, CCLP and CCH recommend funding eviction defense, maybe out of Denver’s office of Housing and Opportunities for People Everywhere or a new city office.